Elizabeth Alden Curtis Holman

-Elizabeth Alden Curtis Holman (August 12, 1879 - ?) of Waterville, Maine was the plaintiff in a 1914 United States Federal Court ruling on forced institutionalization.
+Elizabeth Alden Curtis Holman (c.May 1879–10 Nov 1939) was an American writer and artist who was the plaintiff in a 1914 United States Federal Court ruling on forced institutionalization.

 Biography

-She was born on August 12, 1879 in Hartford, Connecticut, and was the niece of U.S. Attorney General John W. Griggs.
+Elizabeth Alden Curtis was born sometime before 21 May 1879, in Hartford, Connecticut, to Dr. Jonathan Strong Curtis, a physician from Epsom, New Hampshire, and his second wife, Susan Brandt.
+She was the niece of U.S. Attorney General John W. Griggs.
+On 19 June 1901, she married Cranston Brenton and they had a son Jonathan (but later called William) in 1906 who grew up to be an actor in radio.
+He drowned in New York City's Hudson River, aged 29.

-In 1912 she was committed involuntarily to the Brattleboro Insane Asylum by her husband and physicians.
+In September 1912, she was committed involuntarily to the Brattleboro Insane Asylum by her husband and physicians, until she was forced to give her then husband Cranston Brenton a written confession of her alleged infidelity with her future husband Frederic Ernest Holman.

-In 1914 she sought $50,000 in damages for her abduction against by two Hartford, Connecticut physicians and her former husband, the Rev. Cranston Brenton of Yonkers, New York.
+In 1914, she sought $50,000 in damages for her abduction against two Hartford, Connecticut, physicians, Paul Waterman and Oliver C. Smith, and her former husband, the Rev. Cranston Brenton of Yonkers, New York.
 He was head of the Social Service Commission of the Protestant Episcopal Church in New York State.
 At trial the long time superintendent of the Brattleboro Retreat, Dr. Shaller E. Lawton, testified that Holman was "morally and mentally impaired."
 However, lawyers produced documents from the divorce proceedings of Reverend Brenton that contradicted the statements of Lawton, creating shock in the courtroom.